3k3r1l4rz/Grin_Cuckatoo-32_miner_M1_Ultra/README.md

 ---

 *Source and a write-up of the methods to follow.
-Questions and review welcome.*
+Questions and review welcome.
+Donations and loose change can be sent here: bc1qwg6mz4tn2cy3he4zyw4sfg7avf3vl7x7lmayv9 Thanks for the support*